 This course will prepare you with the basic knowledge needed in medical office administration and procedures, and professional conduct.
 You will develop skills in appointment scheduling, reception and communication skills, filing, referrals, and pharmacology.
 There will be information regarding the inventory and supplies used in a medical office.
 There will be discussions related to patient rights and the allied health professionals.
 You will be presented with a variety of medical abbreviations and be introduced to using the BC medical directory.
 We will cover E-Comm (911), non-emergency health advice (811), and (711).
 There will be information provided about the Regional Health Authorities, First Nations Health Authority, Provincial Health Services Authority, and agencies that operate under those authorities.
 Through office scenarios, you will apply problem solving, critical thinking, decision making, and conflict resolution skills.
 Role playing will help you develop the confidence needed for dealing with patient concerns related to the duties of a medical office assistant.

-*Permission required to register for this course IF the prerequisite has not been completed.
-Contact the Program Assistant WITH YOUR STUDENT NUMBER: aShine@bcit.ca 604-451-7198. *Attendance to the first class is mandatory, no late registrations.
+* Permission required to register for this course IF the prerequisite has not been completed.
+Contact the Program Assistant aAngelina_Shine@bcit.ca with your student number. * Attendance to the first class is mandatory, no late registrations. * No class November 11th * If this section is full, you can add your contact information to the School of Business Waitlist: https://sobptswaitlist.bcitsitecentre.ca

 This course offering is in progress.
 Please check back next term, subscribe to receive email updates or